Transition Uncertainties in Constrained Markov Decision Models: A Robust Optimization Approach: Machine replacement problem

 From \eqref{observed_TPMs}, we observe that when the owner chooses $a^1$, the machine moves to its next state with a higher probability when its present state belongs to the set $\{s^1, s^2, \ldots, s^{n-3}\}$.
 At states $s^{n-2}$ and $s^{n}$, it stays in the same state with a higher probability since they represent poor and major repaired states, respectively.
 While these observations are consistent with an expected scenario, the instance where the machine moves from $s^{n-1}$ to $s^1$ with a higher probability is contradictory.
 Since the owner does not repair the machine, it is likely to remain in the same state or move to $s^n$ with a higher probability.
 On the other hand, when the owner chooses $a^2$, the machine moves to its previous state with a higher probability when its present state belongs to the set $\{s^2, s^3, \ldots, s^{n-2}, s^n\}$.
 However, contrary to the observation at $s^{n-1}$, the machine may move to a better state with a higher probability since the owner repairs the machine.
 Moreover, as observed at $s^n$, it may move to $s^1$ from all other states with a positive probability.
 Consequently, the observed transition probabilities obtained in \eqref{observed_TPMs} may not represent the true values, indicating possible deviations in the true but uncertain transition probabilities.
 Thus, we define a general uncertainty set $\mathfrak{U}$ in \eqref{general_US_combined} as

 where $\sigma \in [0,1]$ is a scale parameter that controls the deviation of transition probabilities from their observed values.
-We analyze the sensitivity of the optimal values to variations in the constraints of the robust CMDP problem \eqref{robust_cmdp_with_stationary_policy}. { \tabcolsep = 1.0pt \arraystretch{1.5}
+We analyze the sensitivity of the optimal values to variations in the constraints of the robust CMDP problem \eqref{robust_cmdp_with_stationary_policy}.
+We solve all our problems using Gurobi solver \cite{gurobi} of YALMIP toolbox \cite{Lofberg2004} in MATLAB on an Intel(R) 64-bit Core(TM) i5-1240P CPU @ 1.70GHz with 16.0 GB RAM machine.